stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Internet Explorer 11 is no longer supported

 Reluctantly, I have to drop support for Internet Explorer 11.
 The base library, Mozilla's pdf.js, now generates binaries that are no longer compatible to Internet Explorer 11, and it seems there's no easy fix.
+That's a pity because IE11 support was the original use-case of the library and because I frequently get messages from developers who need IE11 support.
+The last version known to be compatible is 5.3.
+Version 7.3.2 should be compatible, too, but a user reported crashes.
 ## Features

 - Searching (including a programmatic API)
 - Printing
-- Support for forms
+- Support for forms, including two-way binding
 - (Limited) support for signatures (lacking verification of the signature, so use on your own risk!)
 - Sidebar with thumbnails, outlines, and attachments (and each of them both optional and customizable)
 - Rotating